Mexican Hat, Utah

 Mexican Hat is a census-designated place (CDP) in Utah in the United States.
 It is on the San Juan River on the northern edge of the Navajo Nation's borders in south-central San Juan County.
 The population was 31 in the 2010 census, a sharp decline from the previous two censuses.

 History

 The name "Mexican Hat" comes from a curiously sombrero-shaped rock outcropping on the northeast edge of town; the rock measures 60 ft wide by 12 ft.
 The "Hat" has two rock climbing routes ascending it.
 Mexican Hat has frequently been noted on lists of unusual place names.

-In 2016, the U.S. Route 163 bridge crossing the San Juan River on the south border of the town was renamed the "Jason R. Workman Memorial Bridge" after a member of SEAL Team Six who was killed in action in Afghanistan on August 6, 2011.
+In 2016, the U.S. Route 163 bridge crossing the San Juan River on the southern border of the town was renamed the "Jason R. Workman Memorial Bridge", after a member of SEAL Team Six who was killed in action in Afghanistan on August 6, 2011.
 Workman was a 1997 graduate of the nearby San Juan High School.